US death toll overtakes Italy’s as the Midwest braces

 Michigan’s governor extended her state’s stay-at-home order with new provisions: People with multiple homes may no longer travel between them.

-And in Kansas, the state Supreme Court was scheduled to hear a dispute Saturday between Democratic Gov. Laura Kelly and Republican lawmakers who overturned her executive order banning religious services and funerals with more than 10 people.
+And in Kansas, the state Supreme Court heard arguments in a dispute Saturday between Democratic Gov. Laura Kelly and Republican lawmakers who overturned her executive order banning religious services and funerals with more than 10 people.

+Elsewhere around the world, Italian authorities set up roadblocks around Milan to discourage people from going on Easter weekend trips.
+British police kept a close watch on gatherings in parks and at the seaside on one of the hottest days of the year.
+And France deployed some 160,000 police, including officers on horseback who patrolled beaches and parks.

+“It’s useless to pack your bags for a vacation,” Paris police tweeted.

 “We think that with these measures we will prevent a jump in infections,” Health Minister Salvador Illa said.